 - Don’t feed your turtles foods high in carbohydrates and protein.
 Turtles need both, especially protein while they are young in order to grow, however too much protein can lead to turtle shell pyramiding (the shell grows too fast).

-I’ve covered this in-depth elsewhere, but basically, for most pet turtle species, they will need 2 staple foods:
+Now you might be wondering what can I feed my turtle?
+I’ve covered this in-depth in my article on best food for aquatic turtles, but basically, for most pet turtle species, they will need 2 staple foods:

 - A daily vegetable or plant.